-Apples are now also being produced here in south-western Uganda producing two crops per year in the Kabale area, even a strain of tropical apples has been imported and is being grown in the Wakiso District near Kampala.
+Apples are now being produced here in southwestern Uganda, producing two crops per year in the Kabale area.
+Even tropical apples have been imported and grown in the Wakiso District near Kampala.

 Valencia Oranges are now being produced in the Northern area of Uganda and even grapes in the Mbarara area of Uganda and Bushenyi and Nebbi areas of the Pearl of Africa.

-Uganda, The Pearl of Africa, is one of the largest exporters of Exotic Fruit to European Countries, the Mideast, and a trickle to North America.
-Once you taste our fruit, you will know why people from around the world call it the Tropical Fruit Basket of Africa.
+The Pearl of Africa, Uganda is one of the largest exporters of Exotic Fruit to European Countries, the Mideast, and a trickle to North America.
+Once you taste our Fruit, you will know why people worldwide call it the Tropical Fruit Basket of Africa.

 Uganda-The Tropical Fruit Basket of Africa – enjoy some of our Tropical Fruits in the Pearl of Africa while visiting here on a Safari.